ushanemala/CODSOFT/TASK 2-Currency Converter/README.md

 # TASK 2-Currency Converter
-This file contains the code for the CURRENCY CONVERTER in JAVA.
+This file contains the code for the CURRENCY CONVERTER built in JAVA.